“I take great pictures, how can I get my photos published?”

 Reach out to tourism boards who might be interested in your images, or to keep you in mind for future needs.
 You never know when they will need new photos.
 It’s not always easy with them though, it really depends on what region and sometimes yes, it’s whom you know.
 But there are those who will trust you after they meet you or see your work.

 I happened to be at the right place and at the right time in Grenada, but the fact that I followed up and gave a contact my business card got me a meeting with the Grenada Tourism Board.
 At the meeting, I pitched and showed my work.
 I was hired to shoot for the new website and produce a gallery of new images.
 In addition, I was told to always check in when I return to Grenada, so I can take more photos for them.

 Pitching is time-consuming, but if you’ve come this far, you might as well go all the way.

 Sometimes in life, passion just isn’t enough.
 If you love photography but your photos aren’t “working” and your eye is off (for lack of a better term), go back to the drawing board and learn why, for as long as it takes you to get it.
 If it doesn’t come naturally, save your efforts for another creative endeavor before making a substantial financial investment in equipment.

 And if you hate the sound of that, well, you better get to it then.
 It’s one of the toughest jobs out there, but one of the most satisfying.

-Of course, there’s more to travel photography – but that’s the short of it for those who are starting out, need direction and have a passion for this field.
-It’s a lot of hard work – do not underestimate this – but those who love it know it’s worth the journey.
+Of course, there’s more to travel photography – that’s the short of it for now, for those who are starting out, need direction and have a passion for this field.
+It’s a lot of hard work – but those who love it know it’s worth the journey.